Guidance in Unknown Terrain

 In the New Testament, the author of the book of Hebrews echoes the importance of the Word of God in guiding the Christian walk.
 People of faith who actively study the Word of God are described as, “those who by reason of use have their senses exercised to discern both good and evil” (Heb.
 5:14).

-Consistent sincere consultation of the Word of God helps develop moral sensitivity and the ability to clearly distinguish between right and wrong.
+Consistent sincere consultation of the Word of God helps develop your moral sensitivity and ability to clearly distinguish between right and wrong.

 1) Compass by the Swedish manufacturer Silva.
-By Tobias R. Metoc (Own work) [CC BY-SA 2.5], via Wikimedia Commons – Enhancement: MKM Portfolios
+(Illustrative photo credit: By Tobias R. Metoc (Own work) [CC BY-SA 2.5]/Wikimedia/Enhancement, MKM Portfolios)

 2) Using Opportune Moments to Read the Bible.
-By U.S. Navy photo by Mass Communication Specialist 2nd Class Daniel Barker [Public domain], via Wikimedia Commons – Enhancement: MKM Portfolios
+(Illustrative photo credit: By U.S. Navy photo by Mass Communication Specialist 2nd Class Daniel Barker [Public domain]/Wikimedia/Enhancement, MKM Portfolios